-Instead, there are many home remedies that will reduce the belly fat.
+Instead, there are many home remedies that will reduce belly fat.

 It is a natural activity that goes a long way to help a new mother burn some calories (while the baby is adding them up).

-With the right balance of fats, carbs and proteins, is also an important choice in this effort to get back to original size.
+A right balance of fats, carbs and proteins is also important to get back to original size.